 I have experienced hospitals in Korea and India, from neighborhood doctors to country doctors and hospitals.
 The worse it’s ever gotten during my travels (knock on wood) was when I was in a bike accident in Hampi (India), got some scrapes and wanted to get a ton of band-aids for redressing.
 The small village pharmacy had what I needed in bandaids, antiseptic and gauze.
 However, what made India occasionally, a challenging place to get cuts or experience illness in, is the fact you’ve got to navigate the bad water.
 Trying to keep my wounds dry while taking a bath was inconvenient.

 Getting a stomach bug or parasite in India is similar.
 You have to navigate the water and buy drinking water for everything.

-Inside Tips to a Thai hospital
+What to expect at a Thai hospital

 One thing you’ll have to be prepared for is that your doctor may or may not speak English.
 Thankfully, for me, the hospital pharmacist knew a decent amount of English and enough to explain the doctor’s prescriptions for me.
 Always check the prescriptions before buying.

 1- Your prescription form may be padded with an excess of medicines for every symptom you might encounter (but not necessarily have).
 It’s a good practice to have someone walk you through what each medicine does, so that you know if you need to buy it or not.

 2- The hospital pharmacy will always cost more than the local pharmacy and the 7-Eleven, which stock almost the same common illness tablets.